mcereda/dotfiles/README.md

 - ~~Due to a feature of a library used by [chezmoi], all custom variable names in the configuration file are converted to lowercase; see the [custom data fields appear as all lowercase strings] GitHub issue for more information.~~ solved in [2376](https://github.com/twpayne/chezmoi/pull/2376/files)

 - A value for `.encryption` **must** be set in chezmoi's configuration file **before execution** if the `decrypt` or `encrypt` functions are used in a template; this just sets a default application for encryption purposes, as the `decrypt` function will choose the appropriate application by itself.
-  The easiest solution to this is to leverage the available init functions to create a file with just that, and then re-run the 'init' step.
+  The easiest solution to this is to skip those files if no encryption is set in the configuration file, and leverage the available init functions to notify the user to then re-run the 'init' step.

 - The [chezmoidata.format] data files are plain, and no templating is done on them; this means: